 Skip to content

-This guide describes how to fully replace Majestic with waybeam venc in combination with WFB-ng (WiFi Broadcast) for low-latency FPV streaming.
+This guide describes how to fully replace Majestic with Waybeam alongside WFB-ng (WiFi Broadcast) for FPV streaming with minimal latency.
+The guide is verified against version v0.40.1 (July 2026).

 System architecture